chrisrichards/chrisrichards.co.uk/content/_index.md

 👋 Hello!
 I'm Chris Richards.
 I'm a husband, father and software engineer living in Winchester, United Kingdom.

-This is my personal website where I write the occassional [blog](/blog) post, show off some of the [projects](/projects) I'm working or have worked on.
-There's also a [now](/now) page [that tells you what this person is focused on at this point in their life](https://nownownow.com/about).
+This is my personal website where I write the occasional [blog](/blog) post, show off some of the [projects](/projects) I'm working on or have worked on.
+There's also a [now](/now) page which tells you what I'm currently up to.

 My interests include: